-3) If the King is unable to break the siege before running out of money he loses his ability to issues orders, collect taxes or hold a court.
-He is rendered ineffective until his own nation and the knights that support him are eventually able to free the Capital Hex from the invaders control or the invaders leave.
+3) If the High King is unable to break the siege before running out of money he loses his ability to issue orders, collect taxes or hold a court.
+He is rendered ineffective until his own nation and the knights that support him are eventually able to free the Capital Hex from the invaders' control or until the invaders leave.

-Once the Free City Capital Castle is freed the King and invaders have several options open to them.
+Once the Royal City Capital Castle is freed, the High King and invaders have several options open to them.

-1) The King may counter-attack in an effort to drive the invaders from the lands.
+1) The High King may counter-attack in an effort to drive the invaders from the lands.

-2) If the King ran out of money he may sit and attempt to collect money in taxes in order to pay an army to force out the invaders.
+2) If the High King ran out of money he may sit and attempt to collect money in taxes in order to pay an army to force out the invaders.

-3) The Invaders may withdraw from the lands leaving it to the King.
+3) The Invaders may withdraw from the lands leaving it to the High King.

-4) The Invaders may stay on the land and collect the seasonal revenue from it while waiting for the King to declare war and begin attempting to take the land back.
+4) The Invaders may stay on the land and collect the seasonal revenue from it while waiting for the High King to declare war and begin attempting to take the land back.

-Should the attackers maintain control of the land around the Free City they may do with it what they like EXCEPT transfer it to another country, transfer their own capital to them and no country may take it from the invaders in war.
-Should the invading country go defunct or the capital of the invading country come under siege they lose control of the hexes around the Free City and the King may again reclaim them as his holdings.
+Should the attackers maintain control of the land around

+the Royal City they may do with it what they like EXCEPT transfer it to another country or transfer their own capital to the hex; and no country may take it from the invaders in war.
+Should the invading country go defunct or the capital of the invading country come under siege, that country would lose control of the hexes around the Royal City and the King may again reclaim them as his holdings.